lordazzi/ecma-error-normalizer/README.md

 ```

 ErrorConverter will be every a singleton and all new instance will return the same instance.
-You can provide this class into your angular aplication, as a service.
+You can provide this class into your angular aplication, as a service, you must use a factory function for that.

 ### The adapter
 But for the error converter know how to normalize, you must say to it using an adapter: